ansible/ansible/docs/docsite/rst/windows_usage.rst

 The ``script`` module executes a script from a local directory to the Ansible host on the Windows server.
 Like ``raw`` is currently does not support ``become``, ``async`` and environment variables.
-It still has it's uses if the script to be executed in located on the Ansible host and not the Windows host.
+It still has its uses if the script to be executed is located on the Ansible host and not the Windows host.

 The ``win_command`` module is used to execute a command which is either an executable or batch file while ``win_shell`` is used to execute command(s)